Criminal Records – Certified Copies

 Sacramento, CA 95816-0207

-Note: The Records Custodian requires a minimum of three weeks for the processing of a certified record request once the subpoena/court order and required form (if applicable) has been received.
+Note: The Records Custodian requires a minimum of three weeks for the processing of a certified record request once the subpoena/court order and BCIA 8700 Form - Certification of Attorney of Record – Request for Records has been received.
 Processing time may differ and is dependent upon the contents contained in the criminal history record.
 Allow additional time for mail delivery.

 Certified Record Response